 [A reducer] should be "pure", which means the reducer does not mutate its arguments.
 If the reducer updates state, it should not modify the existing state object in-place.
 Instead, it should generate a new object containing the necessary changes.
 The same approach should be used for any sub-objects within state that the reducer updates.
 2

-Therefore we cannot simply access the array index from the state
+Therefore we cannot simply access the array index from the state argument and

-property but instead copy the item to update, modify it,
+change the favourite property but instead copy the item to update, modify it,

 then create a new array of all of the original items including the updated one.